jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 If your dog is travelling cargo, it _has_ to travel in a wooden crate.
 If your dog is travelling in the hold it has to be in a IATA approved plastic crate.
 If, like us, you switch things up every couple of years, this is a little frustrating as our dog now has two impossibly large crates.
 One plastic (for fights within the EU) and one wooden (for international flights).
 The wooden crate will be provided through your travel agency, I recommend sticking with their standard crate.
 The requirements for the plastic crate differs depending on the airline, but they’ll most likely have a detailed spec of their requirements on their website.

 Both our crates cost ~€200 each.
 It goes without saying that this is dependent.

+## Finding a pet friendly home

+Generally, Europe (especially the mainland) is pretty pet friendly and we found that people are willing to negotiate when it comes to pets.
+You're definitely better off dealing with the landlord self, we found that agencies didn't even reply if you mentioned the word dog.
+We were incredibly lucky and ended up living in the first house we viewed.
+My husband did arrive a month before us as Wilco still had to wait out the three months after his blood was drawn.
+We used that time to tie up our ends in South Africa and get everything ready this side.
+If you're moving with a pet, that would be my recommendation.

 ## The week before take-off